stefaneg/hgop2015/hgop-docs/day10.md

 ```

 Note that for this to work you need to have the Git Plugin and the build pipeline plugin installed.
-You need to have Git configured as SCM on all stages.
+You need to have Git configured as SCM on all stages, and use build trigger "Build after other projects
+are built."

 - Change configuration of jUnit report plugin in Jenkins to pick up those reports
 - Move the docker push command from to dockerbuild.sh.
 (And remember to answer question below )